 If the action is being brought against a registered risk retention group or a registered purchasing group, two copies of the papers and a USD 20 cheque or money order should be made payable to the ‘Superintendent of Financial Services.’

-[2.2] SERVICE FEES FOR MORE THAN ONE DEFENDANT-COMPANY
+SERVICE FEES FOR MORE THAN ONE DEFENDANT COMPANY WITH THE NEW YORK DEPARTMENT OF FINANCIAL SERVICES

 The Department of Insurance will approve one cheque or money order for insurance plans for several entities.
 However, if payment is rendered by a single cheque or money order and the papers are improper as to any one of the parties being handled (for example, if the name of the insurance firm is incorrect), any of the papers sought to serve will be returned, showing the service of process will not have been effected upon any of the entities.
 The introduction of a written plan, as well as a corporate strategy, must be included.